 All psychiatrists at DDPC are certified by The American Board of Psychiatry and Neurology as specialists in psychiatry.
 They serve as the leaders of treatment teams, approving and coordinating all treatment provided to each patient.
 They and a Psychiatric Nurse Practitioner provide comprehensive psychiatric evaluations, pharmacotherapy, non-medication therapy services, and have a major role in developing an individualized multidisciplinary treatment plan for each patient.
-General Medical physicians and physician extenders provide comprehensive physical examinations and ongoing treatment for routine medical conditions.
-Specialty care, or care for acute, serious conditions requires referral to community hospitals or providers, and is coordinated by the DDPC general medical providers.
+A Family Nurse Practitioner and physician extenders provide comprehensive physical examinations and ongoing treatment for routine medical conditions.
+Specialty care, or care for acute, serious conditions requires referral to community hospitals or providers and is coordinated by the DDPC general medical providers.
 The psychiatric practitioners and general medical providers work in close collaboration serving as consultants for each other.

 The Staff Education Department (SED) at Dorothea Dix Psychiatric Center is primarily responsible for supporting employee’s educational endeavors that enhance their job performance while meeting the mandates of various regulatory bodies.
 SED also provides educational offerings to the community and collaborates with other area hospitals and agencies on a regular basis to stay abreast of training needs for assistance in community needs.

 (Includes: Psychology, Clinical Social Work, Substance Abuse Services, Therapeutic Recreation, Peer Support, Clinic Dietitian, Chaplaincy and Occupational Therapy)